krishraghav/caaprotests-global/README.md

 - [South Asia Solidarity](https://twitter.com/SAsiaSolidarity) - Based in Britain

-ZIne makers: contribute to Hong Kong-based ZIne Coop's [open call](https://www.instagram.com/p/B6GWjbEgh50/?igshid=e8g6xnj19jvu) for zines and art about protest movements.
+- Zine Makers and Artists: Contribute to Hong Kong-based Zine Coop's [OPEN CALL](https://www.instagram.com/p/B6GWjbEgh50/?igshid=e8g6xnj19jvu) for zines and art about protest movements.

 # 🙌 Support

-Ways to contribute - donations, marches, solidarity.
+Ways to contribute from afar - this section lists donation opportunites, global marches, and gestures of solidarity.

 - If you can help make creatives to protest against the CAA, please sign up on [this resource list](https://docs.google.com/spreadsheets/d/1PFclLDIp8jfjRsrDrtln9YZmCHZzvJEpds5D-Z4ATa4/edit#gid=1995505772) curated by Siddhant Talwar